emily-flambe/NestleBot-2020/README.md

 [Nestle is evil](https://www.reddit.com/r/FuckNestle/comments/hmv0nv/the_reasons_why_we_hate_nestle_so_much/) and this Twitter bot will be the viral internet tour de force that takes it down, probably.

+### Future directions in NestleBot science

+This bot doesn't HAVE to tweet only about Nestle - there are lots of brands people might consider boycotting!

+Charles Stover already made a page that makes it easy to look up whether a product is owned by a brand/company that you might consider hating for one reason or another: https://charlesstover.github.io/peoplecott/ (or here is the [repo itself](https://github.com/CharlesStover/peoplecott)).

+NestleBot could use the [underlying data](https://github.com/CharlesStover/peoplecott/tree/master/src/constants) to tweet not only about Nestle, but about products from other brands as well!
+Stover's dataset only includes Nestle for now, but it appears set up to [accommodate multiple companies](https://github.com/CharlesStover/peoplecott/blob/master/src/constants/entities.ts) and multiple reasons to detest any of them.

 ### Tweet Generation